×

 An automobile museum and auto parts complex in Effingham reported on Facebook that it sustained “catastrophic” damage, but that no one was injured.

-In Charleston, considerable building damage was reported near the Coles County Fairgrounds.
+In Charleston, considerable damage to buildings was reported near the Coles County Fairgrounds.
 Eastern Illinois University is closed due to storm damage.

-The storm system eventually dropped further south across Marion County, but with the sun down the system lost its intensity.
+The storm system eventually moved farther south across Marion County, but with the sun down, it lost intensity.
 There was brief heavy rain in Salem, with the water plant recording 52- hundreths of an inch of rain.
-Centralia received just one one-hundredth of an inch of rain.
+Centralia received just one-hundredth of an inch of rain.

 Damage from strong winds and a possible tornado were also reported in Florence, Kentucky, near Cincinnati, with local news video and photos showing roofs and siding ripped off buildings, as well as downed trees and power lines.